whatisinternet/helpfinder-api/README.md

 The help finder project aims to provide mental health resources and locations to those in need.
 This specific project provides a API back-end to store therapists, and counselling centres near you.
 The API provides a public facing JSON endpoint in version 1.
 With version 1 a user can specify their postal code or zip as well as a distance in either kilometres or miles and the API will return a JSON package of the closest resources.

+## Notes
+* This API is a work in progress.
+Breaking changes may be introduced without warning.

 ## Contributing

 1. Fork it ( https://github.com/whatisinternet/helpfinderAPI/fork )